Marylebone: Streets

-Manchester Square, west of Bentinck Street, has a central private garden with handsome plane trees, laid out in 1776.
+Manchester Square, west of Bentinck Street, has a central private garden with plane trees, laid out in 1776-88.
 The mansion on the north side of the square, now the home of the Wallace Collection, once housed the Spanish ambassador, whose chapel was in Spanish Place.
 From the north-west corner is Manchester Street, final home of Georgian-era prophet Joanna Southcott, who died there in 1814.

-Marylebone has some Beatles heritage, with John Lennon's flat at 34 Montagu Square, and the original Apple Corps headquarters at 95 Wigmore Street.

 Bulstrode Street, small and charming, is named after a Portman family estate in Buckinghamshire, itself named after a local family there made-good in Tudor days.
 Tucked away, with a few terraced houses, Bulstrode Street has been the home of minor health care professionals for hundreds of years.
 The RADA student and aspiring actress Vivien Leigh, aged twenty in 1933, gave birth at the Rahere Nursing Home, then at number 8, to her first child.

 The north end of Welbeck Street joins New Cavendish Street, the name of which changed from Upper Marylebone Street after World War I. Number 13 in New Cavendish Street, at its junction with Welbeck Street and on the corner of Marylebone Street, was the birthplace in 1882 of the orchestral conductor Leopold Stokowski, the son of a Polish cabinet maker.
 He sang as a boy in the choir of St Marylebone Church.

 At the northern end of Marylebone High Street towards the Marylebone Road there is an area with a colourful history, which includes the former Marylebone Gardens, whose entertainments including bare-knuckle fighting, a cemetery, a workhouse, and the areas frequented by Charles Wesley, all shut down by the close of the 18th century, where today there are mansion blocks and upper-end retail.

 At No. 1 Dorset Street resided mid-Victorian scientist Charles Babbage, inventor of the analytical engine.
 Babbage complained that two adjacent hackney-coach stands in Paddington Street ruined the neighbourhood, leading to the establishment of coffee and beer shops, and furthermore, the character of the new population could be inferred from the taste they exhibited for the noisiest and most discordant music.
 An acclaimed international venue for chamber music, the Wigmore Hall, opened at 36 Wigmore Street in 1901.
 It hosts over 500 concerts each year.

 The Marylebone Low Emission Neighbourhood was established in 2016 to improve the air quality of the area.
-Westminster City Council in partnership with local residents, businesses and stakeholders completed a green grid of 800 new trees on Marylebone's streets in 2019.
+Westminster City Council in partnership with local residents, businesses and stakeholders completed a green grid of 1000 new street trees on Marylebone's streets in 2020.
+An initiative to establish Marylebone Community Hall on Moxon street was launched in 2024.